 APCC takes its place as the final arbiter between all of your software and the mount.
-It is the program to which the mount directly connects, and everything else connects through APCC.
-It was designed from the beginning to integrate perfectly with the AP V2 ASCOM Driver.
-APCC connects directly via Ethernet or Wi-Fi.
+It is the program to which the mount directly connects.
+All other programs connect to AP V2 ASCOM driver, which then connect to APCC, which then connects to the mount.
+APCC was designed from the beginning to integrate perfectly with the AP V2 ASCOM Driver.